Tolu-Orina/HDS-Assessments/PMIM102-submission/README.md

 - Open R Studio, Click on File and click New Project.
 - In the dialog that opens, choose Version Control, select Git, and enter https://github.com/Tolu-Orina/HDS-Assessments.git for the Repository URL.
 Enter a directory name and choose a sub-directory of your choice.
 - Click Create Project, and a new session of the R-studio will be opened with the directory name entered.
-- Navigate into the PMIM102-submission folder in the right portion in the r-studio under files, Click on part1.R and part2.R to open them.
+- Navigate into the PMIM102-submission folder in the right portion of the r-studio under files, Click on part1.R and part2.R to open them.
-- Click File on the toolbar then click New File and select R script, use ctrl + S or Cmd + S to save and rename the newly created script.
+- Click File on the toolbar, then click New File, and select R script, Use ctrl + S or Cmd + S to save and rename the newly created script.

-Before moving on, install the following packages using install.packages("<package-name>");
+***Before moving on, install the following packages using install.packages("<package-name>");***
 - RPostgreSQL
 - GetoptLong
 - Tidyverse